University and college admission: Northern Territory

-The South Australian Tertiary Admissions Centre accepts applications for Northern Territory tertiary institutions.
+The South Australian Tertiary Admissions Centre (SATAC) accepts applications for Northern Territory tertiary institutions.
 Year 12 students are awarded the Northern Territory Certificate of Education and must meet course requirements.

 Queensland

-The Queensland Tertiary Admissions Centre accepts applications for Queensland tertiary institutions.
+The Queensland Tertiary Admissions Centre (QTAC) accepts applications for Queensland tertiary institutions.
 Year 12 students are awarded an Overall Position, based on their performance in class subjects and their school's average result in the Queensland Core Skills Test, as well as meeting course requirements.

 South Australia

-The South Australian Tertiary Admissions Centre accepts applications for South Australian tertiary institutions.
+The South Australian Tertiary Admissions Centre (SATAC) accepts applications for South Australian tertiary institutions.
 Year 12 students are awarded the South Australian Certificate of Education, and must meet course requirements.
 Their year 12 results are compared with students from the same year to determine their Australian Tertiary Admission Rank.

 Tasmania

 Tasmanian school leavers applying for entrance at the University of Tasmania need to apply directly to the university.
 Tasmanian school students receive a Tertiary Entrance Rank on successful completion of the Tasmanian Certificate of Education.
-Students from interstate wishing to study at UTas may apply through either the Victorian Tertiary Admissions Centre, or directly through the University.
+Students wishing to study at the University of Tasmania must directly apply through the university.